 EPD's capacity development strategy is adaptable and will change with the priorities established by EPD.
-In its efforts, EPD continues to utilize a large portion of the available Drinking Water State Revolving Fund set-asides to fund activities necessary to assist public water systems in acquiring and maintaining adequate technical, managerial and financial capacities.
-The following sections highlight a few of the on-going activities throughout the State of Georgia.
+In its efforts, EPD continues to utilize a large portion of the available Drinking Water State Revolving Fund set-asides to fund activities necessary to assist public water systems in acquiring and maintaining TMF capacities.
+The following sections highlight a few of the ongoing activities throughout the State of Georgia.